cyclopcam/cyclops/pkg/videoformat/fsv/readme.md

 FSV is a formalization of a directory/file hierarchy, with associated naming convention, for storing video files.
-We also manage the chunking of long recording streams into smaller files, and also the rolling over of files so that we don't exceed the storage budget.
+We also manage the chunking of long recording streams into smaller files, and also the cleaning up of old files so that we don't exceed the storage budget.

 ## Use of rf1 data types

 We borrow some rf1 data types such as rf1.NALU for convenience, but we maintain an abstraction interface between fsv and rf1, so that it should be easy to switch to a different video file format if necessary.
+To make things cleaner we should really duplicate the rf1.NALU type into fsv, but right now it would add zero value.

+Conceptually, we could have any ffmpeg compatible video format as our storage format, but we can go there one day if necessary.

 ## Archive size and index/file overhead